Rizzler Sports Logo

 Mound Visits

-Coaches are allowed one offensive trip to the mound per pitcher per inning.
+Coaches are allowed one defensive trip to the mound (a mound visit) per pitcher per inning.
 On the second trip to the same pitcher in the same inning, the pitcher must be removed from the mound.
-The pitcher can move to another defensive position (subject to the catcher-to-pitcher rule) and may return to pitch in a later inning.
+A removed pitcher can move to another defensive position (subject to the catcher-to-pitcher rule) and may return to pitch once per game, provided they stayed in the game at another position.

 Ready to take your game to the next level?